 This is requested by the Federal Government to ensure our compliance with equal credit opportunity, fair housing and home mortgage disclosure laws.
 You are not required to furnish this information, but are encouraged to do.
 For race, you may check more than one designation.
 If you do not wish to furnish the information, please check the appropriate box.

 Yes.
 Assistance can cover non-excessive late fees that were incurred March 13, 2020, or thereafter, and are the result of COVID.

-No. SDHDA and the partner agencies do not act as an intermediary between renters, landlords or utility providers.
+No. SDHDA and the partner agencies do not act as an intermediary between homeowners or utility providers.
 Consider contacting the State Bar of South Dakota for legal assistance.